UC-Davis-molecular-computing/scadnano/README.md

 [scadnano](http://scadnano.org)
 ("scriptable-cadnano", [source code repository here](https://github.com/UC-Davis-molecular-computing/scadnano)) is a program for designing synthetic DNA structures such as DNA origami.
+The scadnano project is developed and maintained by the UC Davis Molecular Computing group.
+Note that [cadnano](https://cadnano.org) is a separate project, developed and maintained by the [Douglas lab](https://bionano.ucsf.edu/) at UCSF.

 If you find scadnano useful in a scientific project, please cite its associated paper: